Service Overview

 Screen Magnifier Users

-Canvas has General Accessibility Design Guidelines for making your course content accessible.
+Canvas has an Accessibility Toolkit as well as an on-demand Fundamentals of Accessible Digital Content in Canvas training course for helping make your course and course content accessible.
 Additional resources developed by the Digital Accessibility Office at CU Boulder are provided below.

 Accessibility Best Practices for the Canvas Platform

-• Run the Accessibility Checker on your HTML content, and review the Canvas Rich Content Editor Accessibility Checklist for additional best practices.
+- Run the Accessibility Checker content created with the Rich Content Editor, and review the Canvas Rich Content Editor Accessibility Checklist for additional best practices.

 Course Document Accessibility